Spring Street School: Second and Spring

-Spring Street School was the first public school in the city of Los Angeles. constructed at Second and Spring streets, where the longtime Los Angeles Times building now stands.
+Spring Street School was the first public school in the city of Los Angeles.
+It was constructed at Second and Spring streets, where the longtime Los Angeles Times building now stands.

 In 1873 this school housed a hundred pupils and one teacher; in the five schools in Los Angeles there were 14 teachers and 835 pupils, or 60 children per teacher.
 Two years later it was noted that the school was "running a double set of scholars, one class filling the rooms in the morning, and the other class receiving instruction in the afternoon."

 Mrs. F.A.
 Parker, the school's only teacher, complained to the school board about her workload in January 1876, stating that two teachers "were allowed in accordance with the law."
 She said she was teaching "a double number of scholars, and that she acted as Janitor and washed her own towels."
 She was paid $80 a month and wanted a raise to $100.
 Superintendent W.T.
 Lucky told the board that Spring Street was "a hard school."

 In 1875, the Los Angeles Herald opined that "The play-grounds of the Spring street school are a disgrace to the School Board.
 No flowers, no grass, but only unsightly grounds covered with rubbish and old school furniture."

 Six years later, the school board appointed a committee of two medical doctors, R.W.
 Ellis and Walter Lindley, to examine the school.
 Their report concluded, among other things: